Cleanings And Preventions procedure

 Dr. Dang starts with a comprehensive exam to assess the severity of the periodontal disease.
 Using advanced diagnostic tools, he examines gum health, measures gum pocket depths, and checks for any bone loss or gum recession.
 This assessment allows him to create a personalized treatment plan that best meets each patient’s needs.

 For patients with early to moderate periodontal disease, Dr. Dang often recommends scaling and root planing.
 This procedure involves a deep cleaning below the gumline to remove plaque, tartar, and bacteria from the tooth roots.
 Smoothing the root surfaces can help prevent bacteria from reattaching, giving your gums a better chance to heal.
+Our laser dentistry technology allows us to perform these procedures with greater precision and less discomfort than traditional methods.

 In cases where bacteria levels are higher, Dr. Dang may suggest antibiotic therapy to target and reduce bacteria.
 This can be administered as a topical gel or oral medication and helps combat infection, giving your gums an additional layer of protection and aiding in the healing process.